CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_3_reanalysis.md

 Each individual reanalysis has its own page.
-Here is the example of one reanalysis, RMSV000000248.29.
+Here is the example of one reanalysis, RMSV000000249.1.

 ### Reanalysis page
-If you know the reanalysis ID, such as RMSV000000248.29, you can search in the main MassIVE webpage.
+If you know the reanalysis ID, such as RMSV000000249.1, you can search in the main MassIVE webpage.
 Also you can access from either the dataset or the container, for example, MSV000079843 or RMSV000000249, for this reanalysis.

 ![](img/access_quant_reanalyses/reanalysis_webpage.png)

 ### Title

 It shows the title that submitter provided in `Add Reanalysis Results` workflow.
-For this reanalysis, 'MassIVE.quant reanalysis from offline MaxQuant+MSstats results'.
+For this reanalysis, 'MassIVE.Quant-Reanalysis-Skyline'.

 ### Description